in7hesky/python-flask-boilerplate/README.md

 - bootstrap5
 - bcrypt

+You can run the app in a docker container using `Dockerfile` provided or proceed with the instructions below to set it up by yourself.
 ## Prerequisites

-The app was built using `python 3.10.3`.
-You can install python manually or use pyenv so it will autodetect python's version.
+Install python manually or let it be chosen by [pyenv](https://github.com/pyenv/pyenv) if you've got one (see `.python-version` file).

 After that you just run:
 ```